What surprised me most when I first started researching walkers was just how much the varied.

 With prices ranging from $30 to $700 you would think there are some pretty significant differences between walkers, and you’d be right.
 While they all do the same basic job and will help you get from point A to point B, the difference in your experience of how you get there can be a little bit like driving a Fiat 500 Vs a Mercedes 500.

 The main reasons for the diversity of pricing are:

 - Design – On one end of the spectrum you have no-frills basic walkers like you find in a hospital.
 They’re made of a couple of metal tubes and not much else.
-At the other end you have ultra-lightweight, compact, and foldable works of art such as the Able Life SpaceSaver.
+At the other end you have a compact, foldable, works of art such as the Able Life SpaceSaver.

 - Frame Material – Cheaper walkers tend to use lower grade materials for the frame which are often not as strong, not as long-lasting, or not as comfortable to use as their more expensive counterparts.